Romulo-Moraes/Assembly-Toolkit/05. Jumps/README.md

 # 5. Jumps and conditional jumps
-Jumps is a essential part of nowadays computers, with this we can make loops, conditional structures like if/else and switch and constructing what we know today by modern languages.
+Jumps are a essential part of nowadays computers, with them we can create loops, conditional structures like if/else, switch and more.

-There're many possibles jumps, being conditional or not, they are the following:
+There are many possible jumps, whether conditional or not.
+They are as follows:
 ```txt
 JMP - Jump to a address given by its unique operand